I’ve relocated more than once for the sake of ministry.

 After marriage, we remained in northeast Alabama: Cedar Bluff, Piedmont, and Jacksonville.
 For about seven years, we maintained a residence in Griffin, Georgia.

 What about now?
 We now reside in the greater Pensacola, Florida area.
-By God’s grace, this house will become our home, and we will experience contentment in Cantonment.
+By God’s grace, we’re experiencing contentment in Cantonment.

 Where do you live?
 Do you need to move?
 Let’s think about these more figuratively.
 Where you live at spiritually is much more important than your physical address.